WHO PAYS MEDICAL BILLS AFTER A CAR ACCIDENT IN FLORIDA?

 PIP insurance is primary insurance.
 So if you are in a wreck and go to the Emergency Room the hospital is going to bill your PIP insurance first, before looking for other sources of insurance (see below).

 There are a few notable exceptions where PIP may not apply.
-Passengers in buses and public transport for example may be excluded from PIP insurance.
+Passengers in buses and public transport, for example, may be excluded from PIP insurance.
 Passengers in ridesharing or taxis as well may be excluded.

 PIP insurance has been a staple in Florida since the 1970s.
 However, lawmakers have been discussing disbanding PIP in recent years.

 The original goal of PIP was to minimize bodily injury car accident lawsuits.
-If people just needed to go to the ER or urgent care to get checked out but otherwise did not have any permanent injuries or pain and suffering then PIP insurance could jump in get those bills paid.
+If people just needed to go to the ER or urgent care to get checked out but otherwise did not have any permanent injuries or pain and suffering then PIP insurance could jump in getting those bills paid.
 They may not need an auto wreck lawyer to fight a claim.

-The reality however is that car accidents cause trauma.
+The reality, however, is that car accidents cause trauma.
 Significant trauma that often leaves a victim with a permanent injury.
 Or a significant claim for pain and suffering.
 And PIP is simply not equipped to handle these injuries.

 How PIP Insurance Pays Medical Bills After An Auto Accident